Community4WCF/de.community4wcf.wcf.page.simplepage/README.md

 Help on Operation
 -----------------
-Before you see the page, set the group permissions.
+- Before you see the page, set the group permissions.(ACP -> User -> Usergroups -> General -> Userprofile -> Can see simple page)
-Option: ACP-> System-> Option-> General -> Simple Page
+- Option: ACP-> System-> Option-> General -> Simple Page

 License